Coming to Terms with a Conflict of Interest

 Disputes about a conflict of interest

-What is the appropriate course of action when a board member does not realize that he or she has a conflict of interest or seems to forget that he or she needs to leave the room before deliberation?
+What is the appropriate course of action when a board member does not realize that they have a conflict of interest or seems to forget that they need to leave the room before deliberation?
 The chair should take responsibility for handling this situation.
 The chair can be prepared by reviewing the disclosure documents while creating the agenda.
-During the meeting, the chair needs to remind the board member in question and ask him or her to recuse him or herself.
+During the meeting, the chair needs to remind the board member in question and ask them to recuse themselves.
 The reminder can be a gentle comment first but, if necessary, the discussion should be stopped until all disqualified members have left.
 That is the only way to show that the policy is being enforced.

-If a board member does not agree that he or she has a conflict of interest in an issue on the agenda, the final solution — to avoid a public embarrassment — is for the chair to call an executive session or even to allow the executive committee to make a decision.
+If a board member does not agree that they have a conflict of interest in an issue on the agenda, the final solution — to avoid a public embarrassment — is for the chair to call an executive session or even to allow the executive committee to make a decision.
 Deliberation should wait until this incident has been resolved.
 The minutes should reflect who participated in the voting.

 Help your board avoid a major conflict of interest.